BrittaRude/BrittaRude.github.io/inputs_code/_posts/2021-12-10-LDA-Topic-Modeling.md

+---
+layout: post
-# LDA Topic Modeling - The example of CEDEFOP Skill Descriptions
+title: "LDA Topic Modeling - The example of CEDEFOP Skill Descriptions"
+date: 2021-12-10
+myexcerpt: Often we would like to identify topics in a large set of data.
+This could be the case if we analyze a large set of newspaper articles, for example.
+Going through all newspapers of the last year would be an insane task, but luckily Machine Learning can help!
+image: /images/topicmodeling.jpg
+---

 Often we would like to identify topics in a large set of data.
 This could be the case if we analyze a large set of newspaper articles, for example.
 Going through all newspapers of the last year would be an insane task, but luckily Machine Learning can help!
-Hello AI! - Let's have a look at our first AI application example in Python. :-)
+Hello AI! - Let's have a look at our first AI application example in Python. :-) *[Picture by Arie Wubben]*

 In this post, we will have a look at **LDA Topic Modeling**.
 Topic Modeling is nothing else than a *Classification Problem* and as it does not require any prelabeling or pretraining, belongs to *Unsupervised Learning*.
 It is also a category of *Natural Language Processing*.